prometheus-community/helm-charts/charts/prometheus-redis-exporter/README.md

 ### To 5.0.0

 From 5.0.0 redis exporter is using the [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/).
-Therfore youl have to delete the deployment before your upgrade.
+Therefore you have to delete the deployment before you upgrade.

 ```console
 kubectl delete deployment -l app=prometheus-redis-exporter